-It’s also possible to report by post: Enforcement Section, W070/D12, DVLA, Longview Road, Swansea, SA7 0XZ.
+It’s also possible to report suspected untaxed vehicles by post.
+Write to:: Enforcement Section, W070/D12, DVLA, Longview Road, Swansea, SA7 0XZ.

-Your dealer should be happy to fix your new car tax as long as you take responsibility for the cost of insurance.
-This should be the case with a bricks-and-mortar garage franchise and an online operation.
+Your dealer might be happy to help with your new car tax, as long as you take responsibility for the cost of insurance.
+But it’s not a guarantee.

 If you’re selling your old car and don’t return the right section of the log book to DVLA you could be fined.
 That’s because the DVLA has strict rules about registered keeper records, which it likes to keep tight and regular.